Small Business Taxes & ManagementTM--Copyright 2023, A/N Group, Inc.

 3 out of 5 Rule

 Many taxpayers are aware of the 3 out of 5 rule.
-More than a few believe if you show a profit in 3 out of 5 consecutive years, your troubles are over.
+More than a few believe if you show a profit in 3 out of the past 5 consecutive years, your troubles are over.
 Fail that test and the losses aren't deductible.
 It's more complicated than that.
 First, passing the test only generates a rebuttable presumption that the activity is engaged in with a profit motive.
 Basically, that means the burden of proof is now on the IRS to show you don't have a profit motive.
 While that makes the Service's job harder, they can still try to deny you the losses.
-In addition, showing nominal profits for the 3 years while taking large losses for the other two won't put you in a good position if the IRS decides to press its case.
+In addition, showing nominal profits for the three years while taking large losses for the other two won't put you in a good position if the IRS decides to press its case.

 Second, just because you fail the test doesn't mean you can't take the losses.
 It means that the burden of proof is on you to show that you intended to show a profit.
 The IRS and the courts look at a number of factors to ascertain if you had a profit objective.
 (See below for a discussion of the factors.)